lmd1620/CSRP/README.md

 A CPLEX solver is necessary for solving the LP and MIP models.

 ## Attention
-Different $ng$size values result in different outcomes.
+Different $ng_$size values result in different outcomes.

 ## Contributors
 Mingda Liu, Tsinghua University, ydtmingda16@163.com